dwhr-pi/helium-dyi-hotspot-balena-pi4/readme.md

 - jq [install](https://stedolan.github.io/jq/download/)

-I found Videos at [YouTube BE](https://youtu.be/9pxJuoziaG0) or [Youtube](https://www.youtube.com/watch?v=9pxJuoziaG0) and take a look around at this channel to know about build your own devices for Helium.
+I found Videos at [YouTube BE](https://youtu.be/9pxJuoziaG0) or [Youtube](https://www.youtube.com/watch?v=9pxJuoziaG0) and take a look around at this channel to know more about build your own devices for Helium.

 ## Deploy with balena